awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-macie-customdataidentifier.md

 The date and time, in UTC and extended ISO 8601 format, when the custom data identifier was created\.

 `Deleted`  <a name="Deleted-fn::getatt"></a>
 Specifies whether the custom data identifier was deleted\.
 If you delete a custom data identifier, Amazon Macie doesn't delete it permanently\.
 Instead, it soft deletes the identifier\.

 `Id`  <a name="Id-fn::getatt"></a>
 The unique identifier for the custom data identifier that was created\.

 ## Examples<a name="aws-resource-macie-customdataidentifier--examples"></a>

-The following examples demonstrates how to declare an `AWS::Macie::CustomDataIdentifier` resource:
+The following examples demonstrates how to declare an `AWS::Macie::CustomDataIdentifier` resource\.

 ### Creating a Macie CustomDataIdentifier<a name="aws-resource-macie-customdataidentifier--examples--Creating_a_Macie_CustomDataIdentifier"></a>

-This example creates a custom data identifier that matches 6 digit employee IDs that are located near the specified keywords\.
+This example creates a custom data identifier that detects 6\-digit employee IDs that are located near the specified keywords\.
 If the match is a sample value, such as those provided in the ignore words, it is skipped\.

 #### JSON<a name="aws-resource-macie-customdataidentifier--examples--Creating_a_Macie_CustomDataIdentifier--json"></a>

 ```
-{
-	"Type": "AWS::Macie::CustomDataIdentifier",
+{ "Type": "AWS::Macie::CustomDataIdentifier", "DependsOn":
-	"DependsOn": "Session",
-	"Properties": {
-		"Description": "My custom data identifier",
+                "Session", "Properties": { "Description": "My custom data identifier",
-		"IgnoreWords": ["000000", "123456"],
-		"Keywords": ["employeeID", "employee ID"],
+                "IgnoreWords": ["000000", "123456"], "Keywords": ["employeeID", "employee ID"],
-		"MaximumMatchDistance": 20,
-		"Name": "EmployeeIDCustomDataIdentifier",
+                "MaximumMatchDistance": 20, "Name": "EmployeeIDCustomDataIdentifier", "Regex":
-		"Regex": "\\d{6}"
-	}
-}
+                "\\d{6}" } }
 ```

 #### YAML<a name="aws-resource-macie-customdataidentifier--examples--Creating_a_Macie_CustomDataIdentifier--yaml"></a>

 ```
-Type: AWS::Macie::CustomDataIdentifier
-DependsOn: "Session"
+Type: AWS::Macie::CustomDataIdentifier DependsOn: "Session"
-Properties:
-  Description: "My custom data identifier"
+                Properties: Description: "My custom data identifier" IgnoreWords: - 000000 - 123456
-  IgnoreWords:
-    - 000000
-    - 123456
-  Keywords:
-    - "employeeID"
-    - "Employee ID"
+                Keywords: - "employeeID" - "Employee ID" MaximumMatchDistance: 20 Name:
-  MaximumMatchDistance: 20
-  Name: EmployeeIDCustomDataIdentifier
-  Regex: \d{6}
+                EmployeeIDCustomDataIdentifier Regex: \d{6}
 ```